PlaydateSquad/pdShared/README.md

 ### `pdShared.shareData([data])`

 Shares data with other games.
 The data is saved in the `/Shared/.meta` folder with the current project's bundle id as the filename.
-The data table is optional, the function saves the game's metadata.
+The function saves the game's metadata (from `pd.metadata`) with a `data` key if the optional data argument is provided.
 An easy way to use it is to share your data when the game terminates:

 ```lua
 function playdate.gameWillTerminate()